Your prostate health is important to your overall quality of life.

 Alpha-blockers can sometimes cause side effects like dizziness, fatigue, and headaches.
-These side effects can increase your risk of falling.
+They also cause posture-dependent fall in blood pressure that can increase your risk of falling due to postural hypotension.

 A cohort study involving 14,784 men that used an alpha-blocker from 2003 to 2013 were compared to an equal number of men who decided against the use of alpha blockers, to examine whether alpha blockers increased the risk of falling.

 The researchers found that the use of alpha-blockers increased fall risk by 14% compared to men that did not use alpha-blockers.